Far-Se/tabame/README.md

 You can pick between predefined colors or your own colors.

 # **🎶 Audio**
 A main reason I've made this app is to easily manage Audio.
-You can easily switch between outputs and inputs, change volume from hotkeys and moving your mouse and modify specific app volume.
+You can easily switch between output devices, change volume from hotkeys by moving your mouse and modify specific app volume.

 Another reason is to fix Spotify, that listen to all media trigger and acts upon them, I think this is a marketing strategy of "did you wanted music? we are your music".
 So I made this functions (that you need to enable from settings):
 - When you play an app, Tabame will try to mute Spotify.